Obed-Makori/Obed-Makori/README.md

 ### Hi there 👋
 ## About Me

-I am a data scientist.
+I am a data Analyst | Data Scientist.
 I have a strong background in mathematics and computer science, and I use these skills to analyze and interpret data.
 I use data to answer questions and solve problems.

 I am skilled at finding patterns and relationships in data, and I use this knowledge to make predictions and recommendations.
 I am also experienced in communicating my findings to others, in both written and verbal form.

-I am constantly learning new techniques and methods to improve my data analysis skills.
+I am constantly learning new techniques and methods to improve my data engineering skills.
 I am also always looking for new and interesting data sets to work with.

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=Obed-Makori&show_icons=true&theme=dracula&locale=en" alt="Obed-Makori" /></p>

 ### Profession

-Data Scientist | ML Engineer
+Data Science and Analytics

 ### Career

-Bachelor of Science in Industrial Mathematics.
+Industrial Mathematics.

 ### My Objectives:
-    •  To perform detailed research in data world and generate more insights for data.
+    •  To perform detailed research in the data world to create more data-based solutions.
-    •  Transform data into information using data science and engineering skills.
+    •  Transform data into an asset using data science and engineering skills.

 ## Languages and Frameworks